In Japan, an onsen, or hot spring, is considered part of normal life.

 What to Do

-- It’s recommended that you drink plenty of water before and after your onsen bath to keep your electrolyte levels well-balanced.
+- Drink plenty of water before and after your onsen bath to keep your electrolyte levels well-balanced.

 - Rent a locker in the changing room to store your clothes, personal items, and a large towel.
 The coin needed varies from onsen to onsen.
-It will almost always be returned to you when you unlock it after the bath, so do not forget.
+When you unlock it after the bath, it will almost always be returned to you, so do not forget.

 - Tie your hair up in a bun if needed.